Carlos-n21/p1-vi-runners/README.md

   <img src="readme-files/readme-photos/location-performance.png">   <img src="readme-files/readme-photos/contact-performance.png">

 Future features:
-- Get contact form to work properly by creating an email for the group after discussion with members or take this feature and have communication done via Facebook page
 - Add more interactivity to the site, pending accessibility evaluation and impact on visually impaired users, if meaningful
 - Add comments/reviews area/page for other users to see how group members feel about it
-- Create backend part of the website and make it usable by non-coders.
 - Search for accessibility tools to improve screen reader information for VI users
-- Add other features that group users can find usefull for them
+- Add other features that VI users can find usefull for them

-Deployment
+Deployment:
 First deployment done on 12/11/2024 from the Github repository "p1-vi-runners", after creating a new environment.
 [Github repository](https://github.com/Carlos-n21/p1-vi-runners)